-How can you verify the necessary power for a generator?Patrícia Santos
+How can you verify the necessary power for a generator?Carlos Martins

-Mainly in Portugal at major projects, the designers have at their responsibility the calculation to verify the necessary power for a generator and then define it in the contract documents of the project.
+In Portugal, in major works, the designers generally have the responsibility of carrying out the calculation of the required power for a generator and establishing it in the works specifications.

-If the consumed power is irregular or has many peaks (for example in the industry), we will have to use a device to take the measurements, and for this, we use the power analyzer.
-This process allows us to analyze the load of the installation for a week so that in the end we can extract the results of the equipment and see which power is necessary to supply the building.
-However, even after this analysis, it is necessary to verify other types of equipment that may not be working, but on other occasions can function daily, like for instance the air condition.
+In case the consumed power is irregular or has many peaks (frequent in industries), we use the electricity analyzer to make the measurements.
+This process allows us to analyze the load of the installation for a week so that, in the end, it is possible to determine the power required to power the building.
+However, even after this analysis, it is necessary to check other types of equipment that may not be working, but whose use may be daily, at other times, such as the air conditioning.

 S(kVA) = P(W) / (1000 × PF)

--However due to the simultaneity factor, because not all the equipments will be connected at the same time we suggest:
+However, due to the simultaneity factor (because the equipment will not all be connected at the same time) we suggest:

 S(kVA) = P(kW) / PF